The heuristic function

 p <(minimum cost of taking one step)

 /(expected maximum path length).
 Assuming that you don’t expect the paths to be more than 1000 steps long, you can choose p = 1/1000.
+(Note that this slightly breaks “admissibility” of the heuristic but in games it almost never matters.)
 The result of this tie-breaking nudge is that A* explores far less of the map than previously:

 Tie-breaking scaling added to heuristic.